FusionAuth/fusionauth-site/site/docs/v1/tech/lambdas/testing-lambdas.md

 ```
 You should see the FusionAuth logo and a usage help message.

-The lambda commands that the CLI provides match operations in the underlying TypeScript client library: `create`, `delete`, and `retrieve`.
+The lambda commands that the CLI provides match operations in the underlying TypeScript client library: `update`, `delete`, and `retrieve`.

 Now you can retrieve the "[ATest]" lambda you created earlier.
 This is a useful way to check that a lambda you've created has been successfully uploaded for your app.